tyoeer/Chaoshead/docs/path.md

 # Path

 Represents a path.
-Nodes are their own datastructure, they're described further down.
+Nodes are their own data structure, they're described further down.
 Paths don't require be bound to a level (see Level:addPath) before nodes are added.

 ## Creation